 Beginner-friendly Iron Features (Game-improvement, Super Game-improvement)

-Game-improvement irons are designed to help high-handicap and beginner golfers get better results on off-center hits.
-They have larger clubheads, wider soles, and more perimeter weighting for increased forgiveness.
-These irons often feature cavity-back designs and a low center of gravity for higher launch angles.
+Game-improvement irons help high handicappers and beginners get better results on off-center hits.
+Larger clubheads, wider soles, and perimeter weighting add forgiveness.
+Most feature cavity-back designs and a low center of gravity for higher launch.

 Irons for Intermediate and Advanced Players (Players' Irons, Blades)